MarkWolters/jvector/README.md

 ## Introduction to approximate nearest neighbor search

+Just adding some text here to create a new branch

 Exact nearest neighbor search (k-nearest-neighbor or KNN) is prohibitively expensive at higher dimensions, because approaches to segment the search space that work in 2D or 3D like quadtree or k-d tree devolve to linear scans at higher dimensions.
 This is one aspect of what is called “[the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).”

 With larger datasets, it is almost always more useful to get an approximate answer in logarithmic time, than the exact answer in linear time.
 This is abbreviated as ANN (approximate nearest neighbor) search.